earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 ## `broot`

-I'm not sure how Interesting I came across `broot`, but it's pretty handy.
+I'm not sure how I came across `broot`, but it's pretty handy.
 If you are in a small directory and want to see the lay of the land, `tree` is excellent.

 ```
 ✗ tree